 Activities that will be a part of this year’s Heritage Days festivities include the traditional Chief of the Flint Springs Tribe breakfast Thursday morning and the annual Rotary Strawberry Feed on Thursday evening.
 A car, truck, bike and motorcycle show will take place on Friday evening in downtown Huntington.
+A Sock Hop on the Courthouse lawn may also be a part of the evening.

-Saturday afternoon following the parade will bring the Fun Zone children’s activities also downtown.
-A hot air balloon festival will continue through the weekend with a car show, bed race and balloon glow all on Saturday at Huntington North High School.
+Saturday afternoon following the parade will bring the Fun Zone children’s activities to downtown.
+A hot air balloon festival will continue through the weekend with a car show and balloon glow all on Saturday at Huntington North High School.

 Tours at the Historic Forks of the Wabash and tours/exhibits at the Huntington Historical Museum will also be a part of Saturday’s festivities.
-JeFFFest will take place on Sunday evening, June 18, in the center block of downtown completing the Heritage Days festivities.
+JeFFFest will take place on Sunday evening, June 24, in the center block of downtown completing the Heritage Days festivities.

-Poor Jack’s Amusements will once again be the carnival of choice for 2017.
-Rides and activities will be located in the Cherry Street area from Wednesday, June 14 through Sunday, June 18.
-Streets involved with the carnival will close on Monday, June 12 at 3 p.m. to allow for set-up.
+Poor Jack’s Amusements will once again be the carnival of choice for 2018.
+Rides and activities will be located in the Cherry Street area from Wednesday, June 20 through Sunday, June 24.
+Streets involved with the carnival will close on Monday, June 18 at 5 p.m. to allow for set-up.

 Heritage Days are coordinated by a Steering Committee of the Huntington County Chamber of Commerce.
-For more information contact the Chamber at 356-5300 or visit the website at www.huntingtoncountychamber.com.
+For more information contact the Chamber at (260) 356-5300 or visit the website at www.huntingtoncountychamber.com.